Ekorz-boop/pa1475_LLM/README-admin-auth.md

 - View user statistics.
 - Change system settings (maintenance mode, security, etc.).

+### **Public Mode (NEW)**
+- **What is it?**
+  - Public mode allows you to make the main site accessible to everyone, with no login required.
+This is useful for demos, public-facing tools, or when you want to disable authentication for regular users.
+  - The admin panel (`/admin`) always remains protected and requires admin login, regardless of public mode.
+- **How to enable/disable:**
+  - Go to the Admin Panel → Settings.
+  - Toggle the "Public Mode" option under "Site Access".
+  - Save settings.
+Changes take effect immediately.
+- **Behavior:**
+  - **Public Mode ON:** Main site is public, no login required.
+User/account options are hidden unless logged in. `/admin` is always protected.
+  - **Public Mode OFF:** Main site requires login.
+Users must authenticate to access any non-admin route. `/admin` is always protected.

 ### **Password Reset**
 - Users can request a password reset from the login page.